What is climate change?

 When the enormity of the climate challenge comes into focus, it can feel overwhelming.
 For Jamie, he spoke openly of an array of emotions: shocked, disturbed, anxious, fearful, depressed.
 I imagine lots of people will feel similarly.

-One understandable response might be to put those feelings and knowledge in a ‘box’ and bury it in the depths of your mind, or retreat to the bed covers and stay there.
+Responding to climate change can vary.
+One understandable response might be to put those feelings and knowledge in a ‘box’ and bury it in the depths of your mind.
+Or retreat to the bed covers and stay there.
 Alternatively, we can find a way to accept it and know we cannot personally solve these intractable problems.
 It doesn’t mean we can’t do anything.
 Individually, we can do a myriad of stuff within our control: eat more plants and less meat, walk, use public transport and drive less, take holidays in unexplored places without flying, buy preloved, reduce fuel bills by insulating our homes and align your finances with your values.
-This list is by no means exhaustive but hopefully provides a sense of accessibility in which we can all get involved.
+This list is by no means exhaustive, but hopefully provides a sense of accessibility in which we can all get involved.

 In addition to being active on our own or within our family, joining a community group can be beneficial two-fold.
 In the first instance, it helps to know you are not alone and sharing your climate change experience with like-minded others can be reassuring.
 Secondly, communities can really get stuff done.
 Lor and Jamie found their tribes through joining climate groups and their agency by developing art therapy workshops.
 With Lor being an artist and Jamie having a background in therapeutic arts, they applied their skills and knowledge, enabling people to explore climate change in a non-verbal way.